What we do

 Right now

-At present the shower trailer is active every Wednesday, Thursday and Saturday at three differerent locations: in downtown Sacramento at 13th and N streets Westminster Presbyterian Church), 28th and S Streets (First Church of the Nazarene), and 2911 Rio Linda Blvd (Church of the Harvest), respectively.
+At present the shower trailer is active every Tuesday, Wednesday, Thursday and Saturday at five differerent locations.
+Find us in downtown Sacramento at 1422 C Street (Francis House Center, Tuesday); at 13th and N Streets (Westminster Presbyterian Church, Wednesday); at 28th and S Streets (First Church of the Nazarene, Thursday) and at 16th and C Streets (Dream Center Church, Saturday mornings).
+We roll to 2911 Rio Linda Blvd (Church of the Harvest) onSacturday afternoons, late in the day.
 When invited, the trailer rolls to Mount Calvary Missionary Baptist Church at 3407 Altos Way in Del Paso, North Sacramento.
-Since 2021 we have provided more than 12,000 hot showers and 1000 haircuts!
+Since 2021 we have provided more than 14,000 hot showers and 3500 haircuts!
 We are proud of those numbers, but we want to do more.

 Next steps

-"More" looks like a 4th day in a location to be determined, potentially in Oak Park, South Sacramento or Natomas.
+"More" looks like 3 more days per week in locations to be determined, potentially in Oak Park, South Sacramento or Natomas.
 Help us cover the expenses of these new locations.

 What your donation would do